The LEA Medi-Cal Billing Option is administered by the Department of Health Care Services (DHCS) and was established to:

 In January 1993, a State Partnership between the Governor, the State Superintendent of Public Instruction, and the Foundation Consortium established the LEA Medi-Cal Billing Option for School Linked Services.
 Reimbursements from the Billing Option must be used to supplement and not supplant existing state and federal funding.

 The PPA states that LEAs must establish or designate an existing interagency human service group at the county level or subcounty level to make decisions about the reinvestment of LEA Medi-Cal funds.
-The DHCS LEA Medi-Cal Billing Option Web page has more information and the application.
+The DHCS LEA Medi-Cal Billing Option provides more information and the application.
 See the National Plan and Provider Enumeration System for information about the required National Provider Identifier number.
 Also see DHCS Medi-Cal for information on Medi-Cal services.